GDPR Art. 28

 |---|---|---|---|

-| Mistral AI (La Plateforme) | Pixtral 12B inference for Free and Pro alt-text generation | France (EU) | Same jurisdiction (EU/EEA) — no transfer mechanism required. |
+| Mistral AI (La Plateforme) | EU-hosted multimodal inference for alt-text and report/statement generation on every tier (Free, Starter, Growth, Business).
+The sole AI subprocessor — no customer image data is processed outside the EU on any plan. | France (EU) | Same jurisdiction (EU/EEA) — no transfer mechanism required. |

 | Supabase | Managed Postgres, authentication, storage (eu-west-1) | Ireland (EU) | Same jurisdiction (EU/EEA) — no transfer mechanism required. |